rnystrom/RNGridMenu/README.md

 RNGridMenu
 ===========

-A grid based alert view with depth inspired by Mailbox and extended for multiple needs.
+A grid based menu view with field depth and bounce animation: inspired by Mailbox, and extended for multiple needs.
 I created this project out of a stint of boredom.
 This control is customizable to a degree, but kept simple so you can take it and spin your own subclass or fork out of it.

 <p align="center"><img src="https://raw.github.com/rnystrom/RNGridMenu/master/images/menu.gif"/></p>